Fidel Castro: Marital history

 The Cuban government has never published an official marital history of Castro, with most information coming from defectors and scarce details published in state media.
 In his earlier years in power, he showcased some of his family life, in particular his eldest son Fidelito to portray himself as a regular "family man" to the apprehensive American audience, but abandoned that as he became more concerned about his safety.
 Throughout his rule, Castro never named an official "First Lady" and when the need for such a public female companion was necessary, Celia Sánchez or Raúl's wife, Vilma Espín, would play such a role of la primera dama.

 Castro's first wife was Mirta Díaz-Balart, whom he married in October 1948.
 She is the only spouse of Castro acknowledged by the Cuban Government.
 She was a student at the University of Havana, where she met and married Castro.
 She divorced him later, in 1955, while he was in prison due to the attacks on the Moncada Barracks.
 They had one son, Fidel Ángel "Fidelito" Castro Díaz-Balart, born in September 1949.

 During his first marriage, Castro briefly encountered Maria Laborde, an admirer from Camagüey, of whom very little is known and who has long been deceased.
 They had one son, Jorge Ángel Castro, born on 23 March 1949.
 It was long believed that his birth was in 1956, but Sánchez and another defector uncovered that he was born earlier than Fidelito.
-This was confirmed by Alina Fernández, who claimed that Fidelito told her that Jorge Angel was the "around the same age as him".
+This was confirmed by Alina Fernández, who claimed that Fidelito told her that Jorge Angel was "around the same age as him".
 While married to Mirta, Castro had an affair with Natalia "Naty" Revuelta Clews who gave birth to his daughter, Alina Fernández Revuelta, in 1956.

 Castro's second and longest marriage was with Dalia Soto Del Valle, an admirer who met Castro during a speech in Villa Clara in 1961.
 She moved to Havana on Castro's initiative and later moved in with him at Punto Cero.
 Her relationship with Castro was kept secret until 2006 when she was photographed.
 Castro and Dalia had five sons, Alexis, Alex, Alejandro, Antonio, and Angelito.
-After the 1970s, Castro began a long relationship with Juanita Vera, a Colonel in the foreign intelligence service who joined his escort unit as his English interpreter.
+After the 1970s, Castro began a long relationship with Juanita Vera, a colonel in the foreign intelligence service who joined his escort unit as his English interpreter.
 She and Castro had one son, Abel Castro Vera, born in 1983.

 Castro had another daughter, Francisca Pupo, born 1953, the result of a one-night affair.
 Pupo and her husband now live in Miami.
 Another son known as Ciro was born in the early 1960s, the result of another brief fling, his existence confirmed by Celia Sánchez.